 - 1. Open the configuration program found on the CD. - 2.
 Click on Scan button if the device does not display in the menu. - 3.
 Double click on the device.
-A menu is displayed with the current network settings. - Change any or all settings. - 5.
-Click on the Set button. - 6.
-Change any or all settings and click on the Set button.
+A menu is displayed with the current network settings. - 4.
+Change any or all settings. - 5.
+Click on the Set button.